 Research sponsored by the Office of Fusion Energy Sciences, U.S. Department of Energy, under contract DE-AC05-00OR22725 with UT-Battelle, LLC.
-A portion of the research was conducted at ORNL's Center for Nanophase Materials Sciences (CNMS), which is a U.S. DOE Office of Science User Facility.
-MRG acknowledges funding from the RCUK Energy Programme (Grant Number EP/T012250/1).
+APT was conducted at ORNL's Center for Nanophase Materials Sciences (CNMS), which is a U.S. DOE Office of Science User Facility.
+MRG acknowledges funding from the RCUK Energy Programme [grant number EP/T012250/1].